Swansea City not expecting Andre Ayew exit

 "What I see every day with Andre is a motivated player that's contributed hugely through his own performances and also to the players around him," Cooper was quoted by BBC Sport.

 "I speak to Andre regularly and I am fairly sure if something was happening he would be honest with me.
-We just carry on as normal."
+We just carry on as norma

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.